Saturday, March 17, 2018

 White Tank Mountain Regional Park

-The Waddell aid station will be sponsored by the Surprise Running Club and will service the 8K, 1/2 Marathon & 30 Kilometer races.
+The Waddell aid station will be sponsored by the Surprise Running Club and will service the 8K, 1/2 Marathon, 30 Kilometer, 50 Kilometer, & 50 Mile races.

 The Mesquite aid station is our most remote and also sponsored by the Surprise Running Club.
-We haul all supplies in by backpack including all water.
+We haul all supplies in on backpacks including all water.
 There will be no ice at this aid station and we ask that you help us conserve cups by refilling your own pack and bottles.

 Chip timed race results displayed at finish line

 Well stocked aid stations every 1.8 to 9.3 miles

 Post race food (soup, fresh fruit) & socializing

 Crews are permitted at the start/finish line and the Bajada Aid Station.